addrummond/ibexfarm/docker/Readme.md

 You should now have access to your Ibex Farm instance over https.
 Caddy has been configured to redirect any http requests to https.

+You may wish to create an `example` user with an `example` experiment, so that the link on the homepage isn't broken.